Treffry Tramways: From Pontsmill to Colcerrow

-The line was built on land owned by Treffry or by agreement with the owner and the commissioners of the turnpike trust, and no authorising Act of Parliament was sought.
+The line was built on land owned by Treffry or by agreement with the owner and the commissioners of the turnpike trust, and no authorising act of Parliament was needed nor sought.
 Although by this time locomotive traction had proved itself as effective in railway use, Treffry settled for horse operation as it would be three-quarters of the cost of locomotives.
 Treffry also used water wheels in preference to stationary steam engines where water was available, in view of the low operating cost.
 Coal was not naturally available in Cornwall and was expensive.
 Minerals brought down to Pontsmill were transshipped to barges on Treffry's canal for onward conveyance to Par Harbour and coastal shipping.